ziqizh/ziqi.io/content/authors/admin/_index.md

 #- Visitors
 ---

-I am an undergraduate student at the University of Michigan IoT Security Lab, advised by Professor [Atul Prakash](https://web.eecs.umich.edu/~aprakash/).
+I recently graduated from the University of Michigan with a B.S. in Computer Science and a minor in Business.
+I will join Google as a software engineer starting March 2021.
+Formerly, I was honored to work at the UM IoT Security Lab, advised by Professor [Atul Prakash](https://web.eecs.umich.edu/~aprakash/).
 My research interests include adversarial learning and interpretable machine learning.

 Prior to studying at UM, I spent two years at University of Rochester, where I was fortunate to be mentored by Professor [Yuhao Zhu](http://yuhaozhu.com/).
-I worked on image processing pipeline at his Horizon Lab.
+I worked on image processing pipelines at his Horizon Lab.